Njol/UnofficialMonumentaMod/README.md

 ### Minor Features

-There's some more minor features, like moving player heads worn by NPCs down to fit with the NPC model of the resource pack, location notifications (by Ascynx).
+There's some more minor features, like moving player heads worn by NPCs down to fit with the NPC model of the resource pack, and location notifications (by Ascynx).
 All features can be configured via the options menu.

 #### Chest Count Overlay